New electric vans arriving in 2022

-The electric-van market has taken off in the last couple of years, with numerous new models launched by manufacturers.
-Even more are on the way, too...
+The electric-van market has taken off in the last couple of years, with numerous new models launched by manufacturers and even more on the way...

-With several UK cities planning to set up clean-air zones or expand existing low-emissions zones, petrol and diesel-powered vans will become ever-more expensive to operate in urban areas in the coming years.
-This means electric vans will become increasingly important to keep businesses working in major cities.
+With several UK cities implementing or planning clean-air zones and London expanding its existing low-emissions zones, petrol and diesel-powered vans are becoming ever-more expensive to operate in key urban areas.
+This means electric vans will become increasingly important to keep businesses working.

 Many models are already available and if you're a business owner, or run a van for daily errands, switching to electric could save you a fortune – both in exemptions from congestion charges and reduced running costs.
 Plus, they're easy to lease and as technology develops, electric vans' ranges and payloads are improving.
 Here's a rundown of the most important new electric vans coming to the UK in 2022.

 Sitting above the e-Berlingo and e-Dispatch in the Citroen range, the e-Relay is offered with two battery sizes: 37 or 70kWh.
-The former gives the van a claimed 73-mile range, while the latter can take it 139 miles before needing a top-up.
-The shorter-range battery is offered with the L2 body length exclusively, while the L3 and L4 lengths come with the longer-range battery.
+The former gives the van a claimed 73-mile range, while the latter can cover 139 miles before needing a top-up.
+The shorter-range battery is offered with the L2 body length exclusively, while the longer-range is available with the L3 and L4 lengths.
 All body lengths are available in panel-van form, while the L3 offers the option of a chassis cab and the L4 a window van.
 Maximum payload is from 740 to 1,150kg and maximum load volume is from 11.5 to 15 cubic metres.
-Read more about the e-Relay here.
+Read our full review of the e-Relay here.

-An identical sister model to the already-on-sale Citroen e-Dispatch, Peugeot e-Expert and Vauxhall Vivaro-e, the e-Scudo is another product of technology sharing between the various Stellantis Group brands.
-So it gets the same 134bhp electric motor and choice of 50 or 75kWh batteries as those models, for driving ranges of 143 and 205 miles respectively, along with 100kW rapid-charging capability for swift top-ups.
-We haven't driven the Scudo yet, but its sister models won our 2022 Best Medium Electric Van award, so the signs are good.
-Read more about the e-Scudo here.
+An identical sister model to the Citroen e-Dispatch, Peugeot e-Expert and Vauxhall Vivaro-e, the E-Scudo is another product of technology sharing between Stellantis Group brands.
+It gets the same 134bhp electric motor and choice of 50 or 75kWh batteries as those models, for ranges of 143 and 205 miles respectively, along with 100kW rapid-charging capability for swift top-ups.
+Read our full Fiat E-Scudo review here.

-Sales of the pure-electric Ford E-Transit start in early 2022, entering a market that'll be full of similarly large and capable electric vans.
-Power comes from a 265bhp electric motor and 67kWh battery, with a claimed range of 217 miles.
-Ford will offer the E-Transit in panel-van, double-cab-in-van and chassis-cab versions as part of a line-up of 25 possible configurations, to include different wheelbase lengths and body heights.
-The van will also be packed with up-to-date driver-assistance, safety and fleet-management systems.
-Read more about the Ford E-Transit here.
+Ford's E-Transit is powered by a 265bhp electric motor and 67kWh battery, with a claimed range of 217 miles.
+It's offered in panel-van, double-cab-in-van and chassis-cab versions as part of a line-up of 25 possible configurations, including different wheelbase lengths and body heights.
+The van is also be packed with up-to-date driver-assistance, safety and fleet-management systems, putting it in a class of its own when compared to less sophisticated rivals.
+Read our full Ford E-Transit review here.